HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

     In CF219, a feature was introduced where [DX version 9.5 is automatically applied](../../deployment/install/traditional/cf_install/index.md) to an 8.5 or 9.0 installation if the configuration setting `install_95=true` is set.
 Note that a later CF might apply 9.5 by default unless you set `install_95=false`.
 This statement is not a guarantee of future releases or their features.

 ## Digital Experience 9.5 Container Version

+### DX IQ assistant now available

+=== "Containers"
+    IQ is an AI-powered assistant integrated into HCL Digital Experience (DX) that provides real-time, context-aware assistance to help you accomplish tasks more efficiently.
+Built on the Model Context Protocol (MCP), IQ offers a conversational interface directly within the DX environment, enabling you to interact with AI capabilities seamlessly while managing content and sites.

+    You can interact with the assistant in two ways:

+    - **In the DX toolbar:** Select the **Open IQ chat** sparkle button in the top toolbar on standard DX pages to open the panel view sidebar.
+    - **In Site Templates pages:** Select the **Open IQ chat** floating sparkle button to open the compact view chat window.

+    For more information, refer to [IQ](../../build_sites/iq/index.md).

 ### Helm values updates